-This article is featured in the free magazine "Data Science in Production
+This article is featured in the free magazine "Data Science in ProductionÂ

 I was recently working on importing Google Analytics data into an Amazon EMR cluster.

-in there).
+Google Analytics was offering files as Avro, but we wanted Parquet files partitioned by date (we literally have a field date in there).
 There are multiple reasons why you would choose one or another, but for us it came down to faster analytics thanks to the columnar format.

 Using Spark for the ETL process makes this a piece of cake: